dalesgit/zettelkasten/clergy-meet-with-bp.md

 ## canonical change
 - ... duty of (vestry) to take charge of "and hold in trust for benefit of congregation … (diocese?)" …
 - intention to make clear how property should be titled.
 Possibility of opening congregation to liabilities when mortgage or sales.
-- Greg also erpresents the Methodist church in Florida.
+- Greg also represents the Methodist church in Florida.
 Cf. their fight over church property re. sexuality.
+- Diocese has 5 chancellors
+- FL SW was out of line in some cases with National Church.
+- Bp. anticipating canonical changes in upcoming years.
+Earlier canons were focused on ecumenical relations.
+Cleaning up?
+Counsel for our Lutheran partners.
+- Chat saved in Beelink